wormholelabs-xyz/solana-world-id-program/README.md

 ### Design

 The bridge service provided in `/app` is a TypeScript program designed to be run either in a scheduled lambda / cloud function setting or as a service.
 If the `SLEEP` environment variable is set, it will run as a service, sleeping for `SLEEP` seconds between calls and will not exit on errors, otherwise it will simply run once, throwing on errors.
+When running as a service, the `CLEANUP` environment variable may also be set, which works the same as `SLEEP` but for cleaning up expired roots, reclaiming their rent.

 ### Testing